AJB0211/AlgorithmsInScala/README.md

     + check out transposeMatDotVec and matDotVec in the Regressor base class!

+Note this is an Intellij Idea project built with SBT so relevant files are stored in `src/main/scala`.

 ## Future Work:
+  - Proper package structure
   - Use `Data = Array[List[Double]]` for quicker insertion of intercept column
   - Implement dimensionality checks for inputs
   - Implement regularization using L1, L2, elastic traits